 Now it all made sense, the constant chaos and drama between her and I, her inability to trust me and even to be honest with me.

 So, to answer the question, ‘when to start dating after divorce?’, I don’t care how long you’ve been separated, if you’re not divorced in my opinion you’re not ready to be in the world of dating for a serious relationship.
 Friends with benefits?
 No strings attached sex?

 Don’t drag anyone else into your drama

-Sure if you want to go that way, but don’t drag anyone else into your drama until you’ve been divorced and then even after that, which I’ll talk about below, as you need time to yourself.
+Sure if you want to go that way, but don’t drag anyone else into your drama until you’ve been divorced or start dating after divorce, and then even after that, which I’ll talk about below, as you need time to yourself.